rOpenGov/iotables/data-raw/rOpenGov_intro.md

-Then you can create the Leontieff-inverse, which contains all the structural information about the relationships of 64x64 sectors of the chosen country, in this case, Slovakia, ready for the main equations of input-output economics.
+Then you can create the Leontieff-inverse, which contains all the structural information about the relationships of 64x64 sectors of the chosen country (in this case, Slovakia) ready for the main equations of input-output economics:

     I_sk <- leontieff_inverse_create(input_coeff_matrix_sk)

-And take out the primary inputs:
+And extract the primary inputs:

     primary_inputs_sk <- coefficient_matrix_create(
       data_table = sk_io,